gtfactslab/CrazySim/README.md

 ```

 ## crazyflie-clients-python [Optional]
-[WARNING] This modified client package is only for software-in-the-loop and has several features disabled for hardware.
+[WARNING] This modified client package is only for software-in-the-loop and has several hardware specific features disabled.
 Do not use this package for your hardware.

 If you want to test a single Crazyflie with a custom crazyflie-clients-python for SITL, then run the following command in your terminal.
 If pip reinstalls cflib, then you may have to remove it and install from source above.